We have moved to a new higher-performance server to guarantee short loading times for the operation of our online configurators.

-In the meantime, our configurators define articles, generate parts lists, work plans and data sheets, provide CAD models and calculate weights, prices and delivery times of your selected products at the same time.
-Our previous server reached its limits here, resulting in significantly longer loading times.
-With the move to the new server, we were able to increase performance by 75% and drastically reduce loading times.
+In the meantime, our configurators define articles, generate item lists, work schedules and data sheets, provide CAD models and also calculate weighs, prices and delivery times for your selected products.
+Our current server had reached its limits, which resulted in significantly longer loading times.
+By moving to the new server, we were able to increase the performance by 75% and drastically reduce the loading times.

 Have you already noticed the difference?
-Click here to go to our configurators.
+Here it's all about our configurators.

 To ensure that the right lubrication connection is always in the right place, we at HIWIN are now offering our customers an extension of our configurator for linear guideways.

 The right solution with just a few clicks

 Starting now, each lubrication connection can be quickly and easily positioned on the block according to your own requirements.
 Our professional configuration tool helps you select lubrication nipples, lubrication adapters or push-in fittings and their placement.
 Try it out here.

 Starting now, we will provide our customers with dynamically generated technical data sheets.

 Relevant information in real time - fast and clear: